Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Required |

-The license key consists of a sequence of numbers and letters.
-The license keys are issued by Kafkorama either for evaluation, development, or production usage of Kafkorama.
-To obtain a license key, please contact Kafkorama at support@kafkorama.com.
+The license key is a string composed of numbers and letters.
+It is issued by Kafkorama for evaluation, development, or production use of the Kafkorama Gateway.
+To obtain a license key, please contact us.

 Default value | No default value |